mmartoccia/Add-SGminer-v5_0-Miner-To-BAMT/README.md

-Add-SGminer-X11X13Mod-Miner-To-BAMT
+Add-Multi Algo SGminer_v5-Miner-To-BAMT
 ========================

-This is script will install an optimised x11 and x13 algorithm miner within BAMT 1.6.0
+This is script will install sgminer V5 for multi-algorithm support within BAMT 1.6.0

 #Minable Coins